 Boosted by the potential reorganization of global business priorities post-Brexit, PwC researchers have also identified an upsurge in quick, short-term assignments of under a year, along with commuter assignments.
 Corporate office relocations, fuelled by a desire to exploit lower rental costs or to get closer to talent and clients, are becoming increasingly popular too.
 Amid all these exciting changes one thing remains the same for global worker mobility specialists.
 That is, the requirement to deliver efficient corporate relocations.
 As professionals in the industry will likely attest, every successful corporation relocation starts with a guide, just like the one we’ve set out below.

 Although business relocation costs vary, assignments can be expensive, and show-stopping if not accounted for in advance.
 Develop an itemized forecast for your relocation upfront to manage expectations of budget holders and avoid nasty surprises.
+A relocation budget can include office costs for shipping furniture, buying new equipment, hiring movers, etc. For personnel, that can include their personal transportation, their corporate apartment, transferring car leases, etc.

 Realistic timelines which factor in all relocation tasks and potential delays can help to more effectively manage expectations of the business, encompassing project teams and most importantly the employees being relocated.